September 18, 2020 · Pete DiMaio

 • Business partnerships: Unfortunately business travel is on the decline and the forecast is for corporate travel to have a permanent shift.
 You can still create great partnerships by reaching out to the larger companies in your area and negotiating competitive rates for your property.

-• Out of market partnerships: One partnership that may be very effective, particularly if you are in a vacation destination, is to work with companies that can send visitors to stay at your property.
+• Out-of-market partnerships: One partnership that may be very effective, particularly if you are in a vacation destination, is to work with companies that can send visitors to stay at your property.
 This could be in the form of a contest for the partner where you give them a free vacation for their employees while promoting your property or a simple paid promotion for your property.

 Hunting Strategy #5

 Finding New Opportunities Whether in the office or out on the hunt, being able to adapt to changing opportunities can mean a world of difference in being successful.
 The best part about finding a new opportunity is your competitors are not there yet.
-This means you enjoy a first mover advantage and the revenue that goes along with it.
+This means you enjoy a first-mover advantage and the revenue that goes along with it.

 Unfortunately with all “new opportunities” we don’t know exactly what they will be, or when they will arise.
 This means to find and take advantage of new opportunities you need to always be on the lookout.
 The good news is most new opportunities are telegraphed pretty clearly, if you are paying attention.
 Here’s a few ways you can spot that yet-to-be-found opportunity.